imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

 Note: This guide assumes developers are famaliar with Vivado and SDK.
 For more info about Vivado/SDK tutorials, please refer to [UG940](http://www.xilinx.com/support/documentation/sw_manuals/xilinx2013_4/ug940-vivado-tutorial-embedded-design.pdf).

+For how a ZYNQ board should be designed, please refer to [UG1046](http://www.xilinx.com/support/documentation/sw_manuals/ug1046-ultrafast-design-methodology-guide.pdf) Ultrafast Embedded Methodology Guide

 This document is under development.
 Please feel free to fork and pull.

 ## Power